Digital Technology & Computer Science

 The department uses 2 dedicated ICT suites plus a Resource Room.
 Additional ICT provisions are located elsewhere in the school.
 The Technician’s Office is adjacent to the classrooms and the school’s overall ICT provision is managed from there.

-The ICT and Computing results have been consistently good for a number of years, often with excellent outcomes.
+The Digital Technology and Computing results have been consistently good for a number of years, often with excellent outcomes.
 We pride ourselves on enabling students to give of their best and assisting them with progression to future pathways.

 Key Stage 3